D5P4: Partition Determinantal Point Process for Diversity in Parallel Discrete Diffusion Decoding: Related Work

 \subsection{Diversity-aware decoding}

-Recent analyses of reinforcement learning and supervised fine-tuning (SFT) in ARMs~\citep{dang_assessing_2025,yue_does_2025} observe a consistent reduction in output diversity, particularly in reasoning-focused settings. \citet{li2025preserving} study this phenomenon in the context of SFT and propose a mitigation strategy at training time that improves coverage and benefits test-time scaling.
+Recent analyses of reinforcement learning and supervised fine-tuning (SFT) in ARMs~\cite{dang_assessing_2025,yue_does_2025} observe a consistent reduction in output diversity, particularly in reasoning-focused settings.
+GEM~\cite{li2025preserving} study this phenomenon in the context of SFT and propose a mitigation strategy at training time that improves coverage and benefits test-time scaling.

 These findings suggest that gains in alignment and fidelity are not necessarily accompanied by broader coverage, further motivating explicit diversity-aware decoding mechanisms.

-In diffusion models, strong classifier-free guidance (CFG) is known to induce mode collapse, an effect that also appears in discrete diffusion for text~\citep{schiff2024simple}.
-Existing strategies to recover diversity in continuous diffusion typically rely on noise injection~\citep{sadat2024cads} or partial guidance schedules~\citep{Kynkaanniemi2024}, but do not address diversity at the set level.
-Most closely related to our work, Determinantal Beam Search~\citep{meister2021determinantal} formulates beam selection using DPPs, encouraging diverse yet high-scoring hypotheses via a log-determinant objective and a string-based measure of similarity.
-However, this approach is inherently left-to-right and does not naturally extend to parallel diffusion trajectories.
+A similar issue arises in continuous diffusion, where strong classifier-free guidance (CFG) is known to induce mode collapse, an effect that also appears in discrete diffusion for text~\cite{schiff2024simple}.
+Existing strategies for recovering diversity in continuous diffusion typically act by modifying the sampling dynamics, for example through noise injection~\cite{sadat2024cads} or partial guidance schedules~\cite{Kynkaanniemi2024}.
+These methods improve the diversity--quality trade-off, but they do not optimize diversity among the retained hypotheses.